lmaotrigine/klip/README.md

 $ echo "clipboard content" | klc
 ```

-Magically retrieve the content from any other host that has KLIP installed with
+Magically retrieve the content from any other host that has klip installed with
 the same configuration:

 ```console